wp-plugins/amr-ical-events-list/readme.txt

 *   Russian (partial) by ghost from http://antsar.info/
 *   Hindi translation  by Ashish J. of Outshine solutions

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
-PLease send me the .po files for your language.
+PLease send me both the .mo and .po files for your language.

 == Changelog ==
+= Version 4.0.5 =
+* Add: Italian translation.
+* Fix: some translations strings and function calls.
+* Add: added filters for 'row html' ie html per event  and 'column html' - html per group of event.
+This allows you to add own fields to all 'columns' - previously could add to content or excerpt using wordpress filters
+* Add: added filter 'amr_events_table_caption' for box calendar table caption
+* Add: added logic for box calendar caption - if month year drop down navigation shown, then clear the caption as it is redundant (uses the filter mentioned above).
+* Add: a weekly horizontal option, and a sample weekly vertical
+* Add: a filter 'amr_human_time', removable and pluggable to convert 12:00 am to midnight and 12:00 pm to midday, translateable.
+* Change: to default css - add a max image size in event tables, so a big image does not force table too wide.
+* Change: to default css - if larger images chosen, try to clear them so they line up else looks funny if text not as tall as large icon.
+* Change: to boxcalendar - if no content for pseudo 2nd column, the hover details, then the wrap html is not generated - no empty hover box.

 = Version 4.0.4 =
-* Fix: large calendar sorting within a day (supposed to be fxoed in 4.0.2) was not properly uploaded before.
+* Fix: large calendar sorting within a day (supposed to be fixed in 4.0.2) was not properly uploaded before.
 * Change: only admin can run uninstall, and only from listing screen
 * Fix: non-english installs can now also delete list types